 Haymes Paint is honoured to be naming rights sponsor of The Jericho Cup race, hosted at Warrnambool Racecourse.
-Jericho Cup is run annually on the 4th Sunday after the Melbourne Cup.
-Jericho Cup is a nationally recognised $300,000 flat race over 4,600m, recreating the first ever Jericho cup held by our mounted troops in Palestine during WW1.
+The Jericho Cup is run annually on the 4th Sunday after the Melbourne Cup.
+Jericho Cup is a nationally recognised $304,000 flat race over 4,600m, recreating the first ever Jericho cup held by our mounted troops in Palestine during WW1.

 - Matt Haymes, Sales Director